TIPS On-Premise Alcohol Training Approved States

 Wisconsin - Responsible alcohol training is MANDATORY in the state of Wisconsin.
 TIPS On-Premise Alcohol Training Online and TIPS Off-Premise Alcohol Training Online are approved by the Wisconsin Department of Revenue and is accepted statewide in Wisconsin.
 Anyone who serves alcohol in the State of Wisconsin should take this training in order to receive their Wisconsin Bartending License from their local liquor authority.
 Bartenders, servers, managers, owners, liquor store clerks, grocery store clerks and gas station clerks should take this course.

-Once you successfully complete our 2 to 3 hour onine course, you may immediately print your temporary certification.
+Once you successfully complete our online course, you may immediately print your temporary certification.
 We understand you need this certification to work and have made it available immediately!
+Our course takes approximately 3 hours to complete!

 After completing our course, the next step for you is to take your completion certificate from our course to your local liquor authority to register and get your actual license to serve alcohol in the community you work in.
 Wisconsin issues these licenses in each town/city/county and they are only valid in that community.